-Contributing an Operation Chain
+Contributing an automation chain

-An operation chain is a pipe of parametrized atomic operations.
-This means the operation chain specify the parametrization of each operation in the chain and not only the list of operation to execute.
-Because of this when executing an operation chain you should only specify the chain name.
+An automation chain is a pipe of parametrized atomic operations.
+This means the automation chain specifies the parametrization of each operation in the chain and not only the list of operation to execute.
+Because of this, when executing an automation chain, you should only specify the chain's name.
 The chain will be fetched from the registry and operations will be executed one after the other using the parametrization present in the chain.